daostack/DAOstack-Hackers-Kit/firestarter-example/README.md

 - From the project folder from the terminal (i.e. firestarter-example) run the following:

   ```
+  npm run launch:docker
-  npm run ganache:docker
+  npm run compile
   npm run migrate
   ```

   Make sure the DAO is deployed and output is written to output file.
-You should see the following:
+Example output screen:
   ```
   {
     "name": "FireStarter",